Business and Professional Ethics

 - Relate ethical concepts and theories to relevant case studies and current events

-- Develop your own view or perspective, through consideration and analysis of views and arguments presented in the unit
+- Develop your own perspective, through analysis of the views and arguments presented in the unit

 - Ultimate Values, Business and the Professions